hmito/esj73web/venue_en.md

 #### 3. Hoop Bus

-From Kyoto Station, [Hoop Bus](https://hoopbus.jp) connecting Kyoto Station Hachijo-guchi and Kyoto University Yoshida campus is a convenient and less crowded option.
+From Kyoto Station, <a href="https://hoopbus.jp" target="_blank">Hoop Bus</a> connecting Kyoto Station Hachijo-guchi and Kyoto University Yoshida campus is a convenient and less crowded option.

 - Board the Hoop Bus and ride for approximately 30 minutes.
 Get off at "Kyoto University-mae," then walk about 5 minutes.
-    - The boarding location at Kyoto Station is the [Hachijo Exit](https://hoopbus.jp/place/) on the south side.
+    - The boarding location at Kyoto Station is the <a href="https://hoopbus.jp/place/" target="_blank">Hachijo Exit</a> on the south side.
     - Buses run every 15 minutes in the morning and every 30 minutes during the day.
     - One-way circular route; take care when boarding from locations other than Kyoto Station or Kawaramachi Oike.